YulinChen12/DSL_Parental-Control/README.md

 ### 1. Prerequisites

+**First, Clone this repository to your local directory**

-Before running the app, make sure you have the following:
+Before running the app, make sure you download the following (instructions will be provided below):

 - ✅ Python 3.8 or newer installed
 - ✅ [Ollama](https://ollama.com) installed and running locally